The source for today's clean efficient energy

 "I am saying that we need you for our national security.
 The United States armed forces need this industry to succeed ... we need to recognize that the potential that algal biofuels have for the future is fantastic," said McGinn, a news release states.

 Cullom acknowledged that he expects biofuels to remain costlier than traditional fossil fuels for some time.

 Last September, the Defense Energy Support Center, which oversees procurement of biofuel for the Navy, paid $2.7 million for 40,000 gallons of camelina-based fuel.
 That came to about $67.50 per gallon, compared to the typical cost of about $2.94 per gallon for its standard fuel, JP-5.

 In April, on Earth Day, the Navy conducted its first test flight of a F/A-18F Super Hornet fighter jet powered by alternative fuel, in this case half-camelina oil.
-Navy officials said the exercise, deemed a success, was intended to demonstrate the Navy's commitment to reducing its as well as safeguarding the environment.
+Navy officials said the exercise, deemed a success, was intended to demonstrate the Navy's commitment to reducing its dependence on foreign oil as well as safeguarding the environment.